hMiyazaki95/CyberBotAI/README.md

 ## Configuration

-Configure the project by editing the `.env` file (if it exists or create one) in the `antyboty` directory and setting the required environment variables.
+Configure the project by editing the `.env` file in the `antyboty` directory and setting the required environment variables.
 For example:

 ```
 API_KEY=your_api_key